Mehedi2154901019/Titanic-Dataset-Advanced-Data-Analysis-and-Prediction/README.md

 ![comparison](assets/comparison.png)

-Random Forestt Classifier provided **82.68%** accuracy with good balance of precision and recall.
+XGBoost provided **82.68%** accuracy with good balance of precision and recall.

-> Random Forest Classifier was chosen as the **final model** due to the best overall performance.
+> XGBoost was chosen as the **final model** due to the best overall performance.

 ---